siddharthvp/mwn/README.md

 **Maxlag**: The default [maxlag parameter](https://www.mediawiki.org/wiki/Manual:Maxlag_parameter) used by mwn is 5 seconds.
 Requests failing due to maxlag will be automatically retried after pausing for a duration specified by `maxlagPause` (default 5 seconds).
 A maximum of `maxRetries` will take place (default 3).

-**Token handling**: `bot.getCsrfToken()` fetches a CSRF token required for most write operations.
-The token, once retrieved, is stored in the bot state so that it can be reused any number of times.
-If an API request fails due to an expired or missing token, the request is automatically retried after fetching a new token.
+**Token handling**: [Tokens](https://www.mediawiki.org/wiki/API:Tokens) are automatically fetched as part of `mwn.init()` or `bot.login()` or `bot.getTokensAndSiteInfo()`.
+Once retrieved, they are stored in the bot state and can be reused any number of times.
+If any API request fails due to an expired or missing token, the request is automatically retried after fetching a new token. `bot.getTokens()` can be used to refresh the token cache, though mwn manages this, so you'd never need to explicitly use that.

 **Retries**: Mwn automatically retries failing requests `bot.options.maxRetries` times (default: 3).
 This is useful in case of connectivity resets and the like.
 As for errors raised by the API itself, note that MediaWiki generally handles these at the response level rather than the protocol level (they still emit a 200 OK response).
 Mwn will attempt retries for these errors based on the error code.
 For instance, if the error is `readonly` or `maxlag` , retry is done after a delay.
 If it's `assertuserfailed` or `assertbotfailed` (indicates a session loss), mwn will try to log in again and then retry.
 If it's `badtoken`, retry is done after fetching a fresh edit token.